jonfernq/SimpleERP/README.md

 # SimpleERP
 Conceptually simple headless ERP with data and business processes explained with diagrams.

+'Headless' means BYO user interface.
+Only API's are provided along with capability of feeding these API's with business transactions via CSV files, as input data.
+As Output data, system reports, and dashboard graphic data are fed to CSV, plain text, and PDF output files.

-Common business sub-systems in an ERP system by the order of how essential and important they are to business operations.
+Common business sub-systems in an ERP system are listed by the order of how essential and important they are to business operations.

 [Database Utilities](https://github.com/jonfernq/SimpleERP/tree/main/db-utilities): Python code to create, populate with synthetic artificial test data, and produce reports from, the SQLite databases of the SimpleERP system.